Promise-csharp/Diapmusic/README.md

-- 👋 Hi, I’m @Diapmusic
+- 👋 Hi, I’m Promise
-- 👀 I’m interested in ...
+- 👀 I’m interested in blockchain,  Game and web/App development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Solidity,  Javascript, python, C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my projects
-- 📫 How to reach me ...
+- 📫 How to reach me on twitter

 <!---
 Diapmusic/Diapmusic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.